reflagcom/javascript/packages/cli/README.md

   - `copilot`: Adds rules to `.github/copilot-instructions.md` for GitHub Copilot integration.
 - `--yes`: Skip confirmation prompts and overwrite existing files without asking.

-This command will add rules to your project that provide AI tools with context about how to setup and use Reflag flags.
-For the copilot format, the rules will be added to a dedicated section in the file, allowing you to maintain other copilot instructions alongside Reflag's rules.
+This command adds rules to your project that provide AI tools with context about how to set up and use Reflag flags.
+For the copilot format, the rules are added to a dedicated section in the file, allowing you to maintain other copilot instructions alongside Reflag's rules.

 ## Model Context Protocol

 The Model Context Protocol (MCP) is an open protocol that provides a standardized way to connect AI models to different data sources and tools.
 In the context of Reflag, MCP enables your code editor to understand your flags, their states, and their relationships within your codebase.
 This creates a seamless bridge between your flag management workflow and AI-powered development tools.
-The MCP server is hosted by Reflag, so it's very easy to get started.
+The MCP server is hosted by Reflag, making it easy to get started.

 _\*\*Note: The Reflag `mcp` CLI command was previously used for a \_local_ server.
 However, in recent versions of the Reflag CLI, the `mcp` command has been repurposed to help you connect to the new remote MCP server.\*\*\_